zhendrikse/tdd/tdd-katas/cqrs-booking/cqrs-booking-java/instructions.md

 Let's create a first test.
 Since the hotel is empty, we may safely assume that every first booking succeeds.

-How do we assert that booking has successfully been completed?
+How do we assert that the booking has successfully been completed?
 By verifying a `BookingCreatedEvent` has been "sent", of course!
-We have put the word sent between quotes, since we don't have an event bus yet.
+We have put the word sent between quotes since we don't have an event bus yet.
 So what can we do instead?

-A first step towards a possible approach is to realize that all the change emitted created by the aggregate root `Hotel` need to be collected somehow shomewhere.
+The first step toward a possible approach is to realize that all the events created by the aggregate root `Hotel` need to be collected somehow somewhere.
 By the way, note that this also explains the word "aggregate", as the `Hotel` aggregates all change events.